Pandagan-85/Pandagan-85/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Veronica Schembri
 =========================================================================================================================================

-Front End Developer and UI/UX Designer
+Front-End Developer | UI/UX Designer | AI & Data Science Learner
 --------------------------------------
 ## Who I am

-**From Art to Code: My Strengths and Accomplishments** <br/>
+**From Art to Code and Now Exploring the World of AI and Data Science** <br/>
-I began my journey in the creative world as an **illustrator and 2D animator**, which laid a solid foundation for my design sensibility.
-Eventually, my curiosity led me to web development, starting with **WordPress**, where I moved from basic themes to creating custom and structured solutions using **Advanced Custom Fields (ACF) and Oxygen Builder**.
-Now, I am diving deeper into modern web development with **Next.js**, aiming to build scalable, dynamic applications that blend functionality and aesthetics.
+I began my journey in the creative world as an illustrator and 2D animator, which laid a solid foundation for my design sensibility.
+Eventually, my curiosity led me to web development, starting with WordPress, where I progressed from basic themes to creating custom and structured solutions using Advanced Custom Fields (ACF) and Oxygen Builder.
+From there, I delved deeper into modern web development with Next.js, aiming to build scalable, dynamic applications that blend functionality and aesthetics.

+Recently, I’ve been captivated by the possibilities of artificial intelligence, data science, and machine learning.
+This growing interest has led me to explore these fields alongside my web development journey, combining my creativity with analytical problem-solving.
+I’m expanding my knowledge of data-driven solutions and how AI can revolutionize digital experiences, positioning myself at the intersection of front-end development, user experience, and intelligent technologies.

-I am passionate about crafting digital experiences that merge creativity with usability, and I thrive on solving challenging problems through innovative solutions.
+I’m passionate about crafting digital experiences that merge creativity with usability, and I thrive on solving challenging problems through innovative solutions.
 I previously worked as Head of Web Development, managing both internal and external teams to develop websites and oversee the creation of external microservices.
-Additionally, I was responsible for researching new tools to enhance company workflows, including task and project management software.
+I was also responsible for researching new tools to enhance company workflows, including task and project management software.

-I am committed to **continuous learning and personal growth**, which is why I am enrolled in the [Zero To Mastery Academy](https://zerotomastery.io/academy/), staying up-to-date with the latest technologies and industry best practices.
-Beyond code, I find joy in organizing my life through writing and systems like Tiago Forte’s **“Second Brain,”** which I implement with **Obsidian** and the PARA method to maintain a well-structured knowledge base.
-Writing **Morning Pages** and using a **Bullet Journal** also help me stay clear and focused.
+As someone committed to continuous learning and personal growth, I am currently enrolled in the [Zero To Mastery Academy](https://zerotomastery.io/academy/), staying up-to-date with the latest technologies, frameworks, and industry best practices.
+Beyond code, I’ve built an effective system for organizing my knowledge and life through Tiago Forte’s “Second Brain” methodology, using Obsidian and the PARA method to maintain a well-structured knowledge base.
+Writing Morning Pages and using a Bullet Journal further help me stay clear, focused, and aligned with my goals.

-Physical well-being is another essential part of my routine—I enjoy working out, practicing yoga, and keeping a balance between intellectual and creative pursuits.
-I’m also a proud nerd, finding inspiration in comics, games like **Magic: The Gathering**, and occasional sketching to let my imagination wander.
+Physical well-being is another essential part of my routine—I enjoy working out, practicing yoga, and balancing intellectual and creative pursuits.
+I’m also a proud nerd, finding inspiration in comics, games like Magic: The Gathering, and occasional sketching to let my imagination wander.

-I’m looking to join a forward-thinking team where I can continue to grow as a front-end developer, combining my design background, coding skills, and leadership experience to create meaningful digital experiences.
+I’m looking to join a forward-thinking team where I can continue to grow as a front-end developer while leveraging my expanding expertise in AI, data science, and machine learning.
+My unique blend of design background, coding skills, and leadership experience equips me to create meaningful, innovative, and intelligent digital experiences.

 * 🌍  I'm based in Italy
 * 🖥️  See my portfolio at [veronicaschembri.com](http://www.veronicaschembri.com/)
-* 🧠  I'm learning React
+* 🧠  I'm learning React, Data Science, and Machine Learning
 * ⚡  I'm a Panda, and a super nerd.
 I love play Magic The Gathering.

 <a href="https://www.x.com/preassenza" target="_blank" rel="noreferrer"><img